 As a part of the year-long Centennial celebration, the Center of the West’s summer programming is now in full swing with award-winning Wisconsin artist John Hitchcock stationed as artist-in-residence, daily July 24–28.

 Hitchcock received his bachelor of fine arts from Cameron University in his hometown of Lawton, Oklahoma.
-He later earned his master of fine arts in printmaking and photography at Texas Tech University in Lobbock, Texas.
-Currently, he is an artist, professor, and Associate Dean of the Arts at the University of Wisconsin-Madison, where he teaches screenprinting, relief cut, and installation art.
+He later earned his master of fine arts in printmaking and photography at Texas Tech University in Lubbock, Texas.
+Currently, he holds many different titles as an artist, professor, and Associate Dean of the Arts at the University of Wisconsin-Madison, where he teaches screen-printing, relief cut, and installation art.

-His work has been featured at numerous prestigious national and international institutions.
-Hitchcock uses the print medium “to explore relationships of community, land, and culture.”
-Furthermore, his “works on paper and multimedia installation consist of prints and moving image that mediate the trauma of war and the fragility of life.”
+Hitchcock’s work has been featured in numerous prestigious national and international institutions.
+He notes that he uses the print medium “to explore relationships of community, land, and culture.”
+Furthermore, his “works on paper and multimedia installation consist of prints and moving images that mediate the trauma of war and the fragility of life.”